In this post, we are focusing on small businesses born in or helping the city of Detroit, Michigan.

-In order to support small businesses that are vital components of the Detroit Music scene, we have compiled a list of independant Detroit Labels and music-related brands.
+In order to support small businesses that are vital components of the Detroit Music scene, we have compiled a list of independent Detroit Labels and music-related brands.
 Each brand has an online presence that we hope you will support during the holiday season.
 Not all are still located in Detroit but they all fuel the Detroit Music scene.
-These sites are not just about T-shirts, there are Jackets, Skateboard Decks, Keychains, socks, and of course tons of limited edition vinyl and music.
+These sites are not just about T-shirts, there are Jackets, Skateboard Decks, Keychains, socks, and of course tons of limited-edition vinyl and music.

 NDATL Records Store

-DJ, Producer, and NDATL Label boss, Kai Alce has great selection of NDATL tracks, shirts and merch on his site.
-Kai has also recently launched a new line of eyewear called Kai Alce Eyewear, so check it out and you can be among the first to score eyewear reminiscent of Kai Alce’s signature colorful frames.
+DJ, Producer, and NDATL Label boss, Kai Alce has a great selection of NDATL tracks, shirts and merch on his site.
+Kai has also launched a line of eyewear called Kai Alce Eyewear that can be seen on top DJ’s around the world, so check it out and you can be among the first to score eyewear reminiscent of Kai Alce’s signature colorful frames.

 Planet E Records Store